carls0n/libhide.so.2/README.md

 As you can see above, clearly libhide.so.2 is being used here.
 In addition, if we run ls -l /usr/local/lib/, we see that there is nothing listed in that directory
 At least thats what we're being told! <br>

-You can also find this shared library by runing ldd /usr/bin/lsof.
+You can also find this shared library by running ldd /usr/bin/lsof.
 ```
 marc@archlinux:$ ldd /usr/bin/lsof
 	linux-vdso.so.1 (0x00007f59a0d6a000)